SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

   * In this mode, GPIO_8 (RX) and GPIO_9 (TX) will be mapped to TA UART

 > **Note:** Debug logs from the NWP can be fetched via the NWP UART which is available on the EXP header's EXP14 (UART_RX) and EXP12 (UART_TX) pins.

+## Firmware Upgrade
+Firmware  is  the  software  that  is  embedded  into  a  hardware  device.
+It  contains  a  set  of  commands  that  control  the behavior  of  a  network  device.
+Whenever  a  new  firmware  version  is  available,  it  is  recommended  that  users  update their  devices  to  the  latest  version.
+Complete  details  about  the  latest  firmware  will  be  available  in  the  Release  Notes (shared  as  part  of  the  release  package),  which  will  help  the  users  decide  whether  to  update  to  the  new  firmware  or not.

+### Firmware File Format

+The TA Bootloader uses a proprietary format for its upgrade images, called RPS.
+These files have extension “.rps”.

+The RPS Format is a binary executable format understood by the Bootloader to conduct integrity and authenticity verification, as well as to load and execute the application.
+The Firmware Image in RPS format includes an RPS header, Boot descriptors, Application's binary image and an optional trailer (digital signature).

+### SiWx917 Firmware Load and Update Process

+The firmware load process  loads  firmware  onto  SiWx917  device  for  the  first  time  in  the  case  of  new  devices.
+The Firmware update process updates SiWx917 devices with the latest firmware by replacing the firmware already existing in the device.

+The steps are as follows:
+1. To  update  existing  firmware  or  a  device  without  firmware,  download  the  new  firmware  file  to  the  device’s  flash memory from host (MCU/PC) through any host interface or through OTA process.
+2. After reboot, the current firmware is replaced by the new firmware in flash memory, and the device is updated with the new firmware.

+### SiWx917 Firmware Update Mechanisms

+Firmware in the SiWx917 device can be updated using the following mechanisms:

+1. Firmware update via Over-The-Air (OTA): In this mechanism firmware in the device can be updated by the following methods.
+   * HTTP/S: Firmware is updated by downloading the firmware file from a remote HTTP/S or cloud server via Wi-Fi.
+The firmware file is directly downloaded to TA flash location.
+   * M4  as  Host:  Using  host  interfaces  –  SPI/UART/SDIO  or  a  remote  TCP  server  via  Wi-Fi  or  BLE,  the firmware  is  reaching  in  chunks  to  M4.
+The  user  can  choose  to  send  the  firmware  to  TA  Bootloader  for upgrade or save in the external flash as per their requirements.

+2. Firmware update via Bootloader: In this mechanism firmware in the device can be updated by the following methods.
+   * Kermit:  Firmware  is  updated  using  Kermit  protocol  in  a  serial  terminal  like  Tera  Term  running  in  a Windows/Linux PC The connected to the device through UART interface in ISP mode.
+   * Simplicity Commander Tool/ Command Line Interface (CLI): Using the Simplicity Commander tool or by using the CLI commands the firmware is updated.

+> **Note:** SiWx917  also  have  Secure  and  Non-Secure  Firmware  update.
+The  above  mechanisms  are  same  for  both secure and non-secure except that the firmware does security related integrity checks before loading the device with the new firmware.

+### Secure Firmware Update

+In  case  of  bootloader  and  OTA,  secure  firmware  update  can be carried out by  enabling   the  security  in  the  firmware  image using  the  SiWx917  Manufacturing  Utility  (Refer  to  the  SiWx917  Manufacturing  Utility  User  Guide).
+The  process  of firmware  update  remains  same  for  Non-Secure  and  Secure  Firmware  update  except  that  in  the  case  of  secure firmware image the integrity checks are done.

+> **Note:** For more information on the Firmware upgradation, see the Firmware Update App Note.